 But can an exercise bike cause back pain?

-One thing most people fail to know is that biking offers an aerobic exercise and it is usually preferred for people with back pain.
-But why would you choose to exercise on a bike instead of using other forms of aerobic exercises?
+One thing most people fail to know is that biking offers aerobic exercise and it is usually preferred for people with back pain.
+But why would you choose to exercise on a bike instead of using other forms of aerobic exercise?

 Reasons to use an exercise bike